quepas/take-a-rest/README.md

 |           400 | Bad request | Invalid syntax of a request      |
 |           404 | Not found   | Requested resource was not found |

 It is worth to notice that the same URL might have different meaning in different usage context.
-For example a request with an URL `/patient/:id` will:
+For example a request with URL `/patient/:id` will:

 * Return patient with an `id` if we use GET method
 * Remove patient with an `id` if we use DELETE method